Louai-Abdelsalam/safe-settings/.github/README.md

 # Instructions to Upgrade Safe-Settings to a New Version & Deploy it

+0. Deployment instructions can be different at whatever future version you're trying to deploy, so always make sure the following instructions are still compatible with the AWS deployment instructions on the https://github.com/github/safe-settings repo.

-1. Sync this fork's `main-enterprise` branch with the original repo's `main-enterprise` branch at the commit that matches the version you'd like to upgrade to.
+1. Sync this fork's `main-enterprise` branch with the original repo's `main-enterprise` branch **at the commit that matches the version you'd like to upgrade to**.

-2. Make a note of the applied patch, which you can see [here](https://github.com/Louai-Abdelsalam/safe-settings/compare/main-enterprise...Louai-Abdelsalam:safe-settings:deployment)
+2. Make a note of the applied patch at the root of this repo, stored as `deployment_<deployed version>.patch`.

 3. pull this fork's `main-enterprise` branch into the `deployment` branch, but make sure to keep the patch when resolving any merge conflicts that result from the merge.

-4. make sure you have at the repo's root a `secrets.json` file with the following content:
+4. make sure you have at the repo's root a root-owned `secrets.json` file (with 600 perms) with the following content:
 ```
 {
     "app_id": <the id of the github app used by safe-settings>,